ismaelyws/themely/README.md

 1. Earn monthly recurring revenue from the listing and sales of WordPress themes.
 2. Offset your cPanel license fees (due to recent increases).
-2. Beginner friendly, simple & fast WordPress auto-installer.
+3. Beginner friendly, simple & fast WordPress auto-installer.
-3. Reduce WordPress related support tickets (we provide links to documentation & tutorials for WordPress).
+4. Reduce WordPress related support tickets (we provide links to documentation & tutorials for WordPress).
+5. Security minded - we set secure default usernames, passwords and database table prefixes.

 ## For WordPress Theme Developers